foysal619/WebAutomation-TestNG-OrangeHRM/README.md

 # WebAutomation-TestNG-OrangeHRM
-In this repository I have automated the OrageHRM with different scenario.
+In this repository I have automated the OrangeHRM with different scenario.
 Create Smoke & Master Suite for easy execution.
 Also generated the Allure Report for better visibility.

 ## Technology used:
 - Selenium Webdriver